-Private lessons with Dr. Caldwell are individually tailored to the needs of each student.
+Private lessons are individually tailored to the needs of each student.
 During each lesson, time is spent developing musicianship skills, establishing principles of expressive movement, discussing rehearsal and performance video, and addressing other topics pertinent to each student.
 We devote considerable attention to developing the aural image through a sequence of interval tracking, transposition, tonal and atonal singing, score reading, and score analysis.
 Texts used in private lessons include:

 - Haithcock, Doyle, Geraldi, Schwiebert – The Elements of Expressive Conducting

 - Dandelot – Manuel pratique pour l’études des clés

 - Edlund – Modus Novus

 - Morris and Ferguson – Practical Exercises in Score Reading